Rothley: History

 In 1988 Rothley was involved in a cricketing controversy, when then-England captain Mike Gatting was accused by The Sun and Today newspapers of improprieties with a barmaid at the Rothley Court Hotel.
 These accusations led to the sacking of Gatting as captain, despite his protestations of innocence.

 In May 2007, Madeleine McCann, who lived in Rothley, disappeared when on holiday in Portugal shortly before her fourth birthday.
 The village square was decorated with yellow ribbons, teddy bears, notes and cards by people wanting to show support.
 In September, Rothley became the centre of international media attention when McCann's parents, Kate and Gerry McCann, returned to their home after being formally named as suspects in the investigation into Madeleine's disappearance.
-The heavy media presence in the village led to tension between journalists and the local community, the majority of whom responded by declining reporters' requests for comment about the case.
+The heavy media presence in the town led to tension between journalists and the local community, the majority of whom responded by declining reporters' requests for comment about the case.